Searching With Coveo Cloud

 Coveo ML Event Recommendations - These are available in the Enterprise Edition of Coveo products and count against their own quota (i.e., recommendations per month (RPM)).

-Query suggestions - Getting facet value, field, or Coveo ML Query Suggestions does not count as a query.
-However, selecting a rendered query suggestion triggers a search request, and therefore counts as a query.
+Query suggestions - Getting facet value, field, or Coveo ML Query Suggestions (QS) does not count as a query.
+However, selecting a rendered query suggestion triggers a search request, which then counts as a query.

-Search-as-you-type is different from query suggestions, as it requests entirely new results on each keystroke.
+search-as-you-type is different from QS, as it requests entirely new results on each keystroke.
 This means that when the search-as-you-type feature is enabled in a search box, each individual keystroke counts as a distinct query.